seinecle/gephi-tutorials/src/main/asciidoc/en/working-with-text-en.adoc

 A text, or many texts, can be hard to summarize.

-Drawing a semantic network highlights what are the most frequent terms, how they relate to each other, and reveal the different groups or "clusters" of they form.
+Drawing a semantic network highlights what are the most frequent terms, how they relate to each other, and reveal the different groups or "clusters" they form.

 //ST: !